devbharat/PX4-JuliaSim-Demo/Tools/px4_lockstep_julia/README.md

 ## Verification problems (integrator correctness)

 This repo includes a small set of deterministic verification problems with analytic solutions and/or conserved quantities.
-These are meant to catch numerical regressions and to help you compare solver configurations without needing PX4 in the loop.
+These are intended to catch numerical regressions and enable solver configuration comparisons without requiring PX4 in the loop.

 Run them from the repo root: